FRAME (SERIAL) NUMBERS

 H7054: 54th frame made in 1967.

 1970 to April 1986.
 In 1970 the series continued 10xxx (carrying on from 9xxx from 1969) with the production sequence restarting at 10-001; and ran for a couple of years at least.
 11xxx series numbers are not known.
 The series picked up at 12xxx sometime in 1973 and carried on with 13xxx to April 1986 where x indicates the production sequence number.
-The last known frame made by Jack Denny bore the number 13270.
+Note again the potential for confusion, as 1951 frames bore numbers beginning H1 3xxx, where H1 indicated the year, and 3xxx indicated production sequence numbers.
+The last known frame made by Jack Denny bore the number H13270.

 H12679, ca. 1976.